Driving the Adriatic Highway: A Guide from Split to Dubrovnik via the Neum Corridor

 The palm trees were imported, but the charm is homegrown

 What's interesting about Baška Voda is its economic transformation.
-Until the 1960s, this was primarily an agricultural village.
-Then someone noticed the beaches and tourism happened.
-The first hotel opened in 1968 and now the town has more sun loungers than olive trees, which is probably a metaphor for something.
+Formerly a fishing and agricultural village, tourism took root early here.
+The first hotel, Hotel Slavija, opened its doors in the 1930s.
+Today, the town has more sun loungers than olive trees, which is probably a metaphor for something.

 Stitched panorama of beachfront with mountains and clear water at Baška Voda, Croatia (43.3569°N, 16.9503°E)